neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Blockchain/GetContract.md

 public static extern Contract GetContract(byte[] script_hash)
 ```

 Parameters: Scripthash as a byte array of length 20.
+It should be little endian.

 Return Value: [Contract](../Contract.md).